Skip to Content

 • I’m simply adding a substitute for readers who are not familiar with goraka and how we use it in Sri Lankan food.

-• How can I turn the polos curry to a darker color which I am used to eating at home?
+• How can I turn the polos curry to a darker colour, which I am used to eating at home?

 • This takes a longer cooking time.